 Meditation at care homes

-I have been teaching meditation to residents at care homes (namely Bupa and Sunrise Senior Living) for a number of months and find that this practice brings multiple benefits.
-High levels of anxiety and memory impairment (from which many residents suffer) can be significantly reduced with regular mediation which brings with it a calmness and sense of clarity.
-Also, because it does not require a certain level of mobility or mental agility, the practice is open to all – I even teach one class in the room of a bed-bound resident so that she can enjoy the benefits of meditation along with her fellow participants.
+I have taught meditation to residents at care homes (namely Bupa and Sunrise Living).
+High levels of anxiety and memory impairment (from which many residents suffer) can be significantly reduced with regular meditation which brings with it a calmness and sense of clarity.
+Also, because it does not require a certain level of mobility or mental agility, the practice is open to all.

 Meditation at the workplace